History of the Egyptian Constitution

-The Constitution of Egypt has passed over a long period of evolution from the liberal constitution of 1923 to the contemporary constitution.
+The Constitution of Egypt has evolved over a long period of time, from the liberal constitution of 1923 to the modern constitution.

 Ancient Egypt

 Egypt is known for having one of the earliest administrative and legislative codes in history.

-Pharaonic civilization laid the groundwork in Egypt in terms of governance and management.
-The king, or Pharaoh, at the top of the state hierarchy, appointed high-ranking government officials.
+Pharaonic civilization laid the groundwork there in terms of governance and management.
+The king, or Pharaoh, at the top of the state hierarchy and appointed high-ranking government officials.

 Early Islamic era

-During the Islamic era, governance and legislation were principally drawn from the Qur'an and the Sunna (Traditions of the Prophet) based on the formula of consultation as one of the fundamental principles of Islamic law.
+During the Islamic era, governance and legislation were principally drawn from the Qur'an and the Sunnah (Traditions of the Prophet).
+This was based on the formula of consultation as one of the fundamental principles of Islamic law.

-When Egypt became the capital of the Shi'ite Fatimid Caliphate (969-1171) governance and legislation developed.
-Furthermore, the city of Cairo became the capital of Egypt.
+When Egypt became the centre of the Shi'ite Fatimid Caliphate (969-1171), the state reformed its administrative laws and centralised its government.
+Furthermore, the city of Cairo was built to become the capital of Egypt.